tolarewaju3/codelikethewind/5g-streaming/README.md

 ![Metabase Home](img/metabase_home.png)

-Click “Let’s get started” and fill in your information.
-Select “Self-service analytics for my own company” when asked what you'll be using Metabase for.
+Click `Let’s get started` and fill in your information.
+Select `Self-service analytics for my own company` when asked what you'll be using Metabase for.

 Select MySQL for the database and fill in the details below.